yhicc/FinancialLibrary/README.md

 FinancialLibrary
 ==================

-This library is the functions to provide financial calculations.
+FinancialLibrary is C++ library to provide financial calculations such as building yield curve and pricing derivatives.

+#Desctiprion